Copperzilla Logo

-Congratulations on your new Copperzila 2.0 upgrade kit!
+Congratulations on your new Copperzila 2.0 Upgrade Kit

-Only touch the fan and/or wear gloves!
+Only handle by the fan and/or wear gloves!

-1. Removal of the old heat sink
+1. Removal of the old heatsink

 • Carefully disconnect the fan's power supply from the pins.

-2. Preliminary check
+2. Preliminary Review

 • 1x Assembled Copperzilla incl. fan